Electrical

 What Electrical compliance involves.

-Electrical compliance in the UK is governed by BS 7671 (the IET Wiring Regulations), the Electricity at Work Regulations 1989 and, for landlords, the Electrical Safety Standards in the Private Rented Sector.
+Electrical compliance in the UK is governed by BS 7671 (the IET Wiring Regulations), the Electricity at Work Regulations 1989 and, for landlords in the private and social rented sectors in England, the Electrical Safety Standards Regulations.
 Every fixed installation must be inspected and tested at regular intervals, with results recorded on an Electrical Installation Condition Report (EICR).

 For inspection firms the hard part is rarely the testing, it is the paperwork.
 Scheduling EICRs across hundreds of distribution boards, capturing circuit-by-circuit results in the field, coding observations C1 to C3, and producing a defensible certificate the same day.